lhohan/lhohan.github.io/_drafts/scala-spray-nested-maps.markdown

 As Scala is running on the jvm and types are erased the case pattern at (4) will not only match the `Map[String, Any]` type but *any* `Map` type.
 Since we know we are only matching for `Map`s with keys of type `String` we are not looking to deal with other typed `Map`s, if this would happen it may crash with e.g. a ClassCastException but that's OK too, we'd rather crash hard in such cases.
-If want to cover our bases we might even write an extra test to capture this behaviour but that is not our goal now.
+If we would want to cover our bases we might even write an extra test to capture this behaviour but that is not our goal now.
 We just want to get rid of the compiler warning.